orbs-network/orbs-spec/behaviors/services/public-api.md

 * If not found in transaction pool, it might be an older transaction, widen our search.
 * Query the block storage by calling `BlockStorage.GetTransactionReceipt`.
   * If found return status `COMMITTED` with the receipt, else return status `NO_RECORD_FOUND` along with the reference block height and timestamp.
-* If during grace period the node is shut down fail with an error message "server shutting down"
+* If during grace period the node is shut down behave as though the timeout had expired - check for the status and return `PENDING` or `COMMITTED` appropriately.

 &nbsp;
 ## TransactionResults Handler